tendermint/spec/rfc/004-p2p-streams.md

 ## Alternative Solutions

-If we do not wish to make any changes to the current P2P protocol at all, we have two other options:
+If we do not wish to make any changes to the current P2P protocol at all, we have three other options:

+* Write a shim between the network stream API and MConnection protocol, which assumes length-prefixed messages from the caller, decodes it, and passes messages to MConnection for framing with `PacketMsg`.
+This violates abstraction boundaries, has additional memory and CPU overhead, and makes the overall system more complex.
+QUIC channel handshakes must be implemented separately at the transport level.

 * Use a message-oriented, non-idiomatic network transport API - e.g.: